everli/uppy-android-sdk/README.md

 ```kotlin
     Uppy.checkForUpdates(context, lifecycleOwner)
 ```
 This function should be called at all possible entry points to your application.
 A common solution is to call it from a base `BaseActivity` or `BaseFragment`.
-This mode is used to show the in-built view elements of the Uppy SDK for Android.
+When calling this method in-built view elements of the Uppy SDK for Android are shown.

 A callback variant of the function above also exists.